Reviews You Can Rely On

 Credit: Abriah Wofford

-We've been real-world testing bike racks for the past seven years.
-Each year we research and buy the latest, greatest, and most intriguing racks to put through our rigorous side-by-side full comparisons.
-These aren't weekend warrior excursions, these racks are used by our full-time bike testers, employed in shuttle runs, sent on rescue missions and literally deployed daily.
-We put these on cars, trucks, vans, and SUVs, we haul every kind of bike they're intended to haul, and a few that are questionable.
-We take them on long trips, off-roading, and use them from snow melt until snowfall and even a little bit in between.
-We keep them on our vehicles folded up to see how well they interact with our doors, tailgates, and hatchbacks.
-Finally, we prop them up in our garages to see how well they store and inspect their connections and mechanical bits to understand how they wear.
-As we test, we take notes constantly to determine which products excel in which areas and how that might benefit a particular user group.
+We have done real-world tests on various bike racks for the past seven years.
+Every year, we thoroughly research and purchase the latest, most innovative, and interesting racks to put through our rigorous, side-by-side comparisons.
+Our full-time bike testers use these racks for shuttle runs, rescue missions, and daily commutes.
+We install them on vehicles such as cars, trucks, vans, and SUVs and haul every type of bike they are designed to carry, including some questionable ones.
+We test them on long trips, off-roading, and in different weather conditions, from snowmelt to snowfall.
+We keep them on our vehicles folded to see how well they interact with our doors, tailgates, and hatchbacks.
+Finally, we store them in our garages and inspect their connections and mechanical bits to understand how they wear.
+Throughout our testing process, we take notes constantly to determine which products excel in which areas and how they can benefit specific user groups.

-We test hitch racks using the following six performance metrics:
+We test hitch racks using the following six performance metrics and the following weightings:

-• Ease of Everyday Use (20% of overall score weighting)
+• 20 percent weighted to the Ease of Everyday Use

-• Ease of Removal and Storage (20% weighting)
+• 20 percent weighted to the Ease of Removal and Storage

 The anti-wobble hitch cam is tightened with an 8mm security allen...